nelci592/reporting-docs/designing-reports/rendering-and-paging/understanding-pagination.md

 Table/Crosstab items also support page breaks before and/or after each TableGroup instance.
 This is supported in both horizontal and vertical direction           and is controlled using the  [Telerik.Reporting.TableGroup.PageBreak](/reporting/api/Telerik.Reporting.TableGroup#Telerik_Reporting_TableGroup_PageBreak)  property.

 In older Telerik Reporting versions, simple report items (i.e. non-container items) are always kept together on a page if possible.
 If not, they are rendered at           the beginning of the next page.
 If they still cannot fit, because they are longer than a whole page, they are split.
-The PictureBox, Shape and Chart items are always kept together.__In recent Telerik Reporting versions all items can be split between pages, if they do not fit in.__
+The PictureBox, Shape and Chart items are always kept together. __In recent Telerik Reporting versions all items can be split between pages, if they do not fit in__.

 By default, groups are not kept together on a single page.
 You can instruct the rendering engine to try to keep the entire           group or the group header with the first detail on a single page if possible by setting the GroupKeepTogether property of the           Group component.
 If group is kept together using GroupKeepTogether property, the engine will ignore the PageBreak property set for           the Detail section.

 By default, Table item is kept together.
 To force nested table to break set KeepTogether=False for parent table's row/column           that contains nested table.

 >note If the content that should be kept together is too large to fit on a single page, it is not moved and is left on the current             page, forcing the rest of the content to move to next page, as if KeepTogether is false.
+>
-Example: Report group has GroupKeepTogether=FirstDetail, this means that the summary height of the group header,             height of all child group headers (if any) and height of the first detail should be able to fit on a single page in order for the             KeepTogether algorithm to work and move the whole Group on a new page.
+>Example: Report group has GroupKeepTogether=FirstDetail, this means that the summary height of the group header,             height of all child group headers (if any) and height of the first detail should be able to fit on a single page in order for the KeepTogether algorithm to work and move the whole Group on a new page.

 ##Horizontal Paging